 It wouldn’t be a stretch to say that world famous franchises like Dragon Ball Z wouldn’t have their American fanbases if Toonami hadn’t provided easy daily access.

-For my own part, I wasn’t watch for Dragon Ball Z. I tuned in every day to catch the latest episode of Gundam Wing.
+For my own part, I wasn’t watching for Dragon Ball Z. I tuned in every day to catch the latest episode of Gundam Wing.

 The titular Wing Gundam